 I’m simply amazed at the knowledge that can be captured from the RV Community.
 Whether you are fulltimers, weekend warriors, travel with pets, kids or whatever, the RV Community is very passionate and knowledgeable.

 So, get out there, start participating, start sharing.
 If you are new or are hoping to begin RVing, ask questions, take notes, introduce yourself, you’ll be surprised at how open and welcoming everyone is.
+Heck contact us, via facebook or twitter or pinterest or instagram or email or comment below.
+There is no excuse for reaching out, the avenues to us are endless.

 The one thing we knew, and only because it was out of necessity, aka budget, was to buy an RV with a solid engine (diesel) and generator because they will last forever.
 You can redecorate, you can pull up floors, remove entire kitchens, paint, replace furniture (for dirt cheap, I might add), but replacing an engine and/or a generator is big bucks!